pbuckner/x-plane_plugins/XPython/docs/source/development/modules/navigation.rst

   `Official SDK <https://developer.x-plane.com/sdk/XPLMNavigation/#XPLMSetFMSFlightPlanEntryLatLonWithId>`__ :index:`XPLMSetFMSFlightPlanEntryLatLonWithId`

-.. py:function:: clearFMSFlightPlanEntry(flightPlan, index)
+.. py:function:: clearFMSFlightPlanEntry(flightPlan, index) -> None

   Removes indicated flight plan entry

   :param XPLMNavFlightPlan flightPlan: selected flight plan
   :param int index: 0-based index entry to be removed
-  :return: None

   The entry will be removed and the result flight plan with either be shortened, or a discontinuity may result.
 Attempting to clear an index which does not exist is ignored.